Satwik-Chirag Stun World No 1 Pair To Reach Singapore Open Final

-Satwiksairaj Rankireddy and Chirag Shetty stunned the world's top-ranked pair to secure their place in the Singapore Open Super 750 badminton tournament final, showcasing their exceptional badminton skills.
+Satwiksairaj Rankireddy and Chirag Shetty showcased their badminton prowess by defeating the world's top-ranked pair to advance to the Singapore Open final, marking a significant milestone in their careers.

 Key Points

-- Satwik and Chirag displayed remarkable comeback skills in both games to secure their victory.
+- Satwik and Chirag displayed composure and resilience, coming from behind in both games to secure the victory.

+- Dhruv Kapila and Tanisha Crasto lost their mixed doubles semifinal match against a Japanese pair.

 The fourth seeded Indian pair prevailed over the reigning world champion duo of Ho and Jae 21-19, 21-18 in a semifinal contest that lasted 52 minutes.